Ah! Welcome to reality.

 Note that many websites are marked as dangerous by all the major web browsers.
-So you are not at a very high risk for older website, only web browser do not know about newly hacked website for a while (it may take days), so you do want to watch out and not go to what looks like dodgy websites!
+So you are not at a very high risk for older websites, only web browsers do not know about newly hacked websites for a while (it may take days), so you do want to watch out and not go to what looks like dodgy websites!

 I wanted to specifically talk about the Final Notice emails I get these days because I get this one all the time.

 I have a picture of the notice.
 Since I still receive many copies of them, I thought it would be a good idea to place it here.
 As you will see the bottom of the page has a small notice about SEO and not

 So it’s a “final notice” (only I receive them over and over…) about the domain because they’re not going to offer their great SEO services after that final notice… legally, it’s really on the edge but using spam emails really shows low business practices, especially to offer an Internet service.

 As mentioned below (Price), this letter has a price that has nothing to do with the renewal fee for a standard .com.
 But just like with any contract, you should read the fine print before signing.

 You should right away know that the email or letter is a scam because of the asking price.
 It is pretty much never the correct price.
 Whenever you purchase your domain name, your registrar is going to tell you how much it will cost you to renew it.
 If you get an email or a letter that give you a completely different price, then you know it’s suspicious.